ibm-cloud-docs/cloud-infrastructure/the-classic-to-v2v.md

 The {{site.data.keyword.tg_full_notm}} provides connectivity between VMware {{site.data.keyword.cloud_notm}} classic and your VPC infrastructure.

 When you connect the two entities, be aware that the VMware classic infrastructure is on the 10.0.0.0 network and thus the VPC network needs to reside on a different network.
-Otherwise, the network overlaps and there is a communication connectivity issue.
+Otherwise, the network overlaps and causes a communication connectivity issue.
 {: important}

 1. Order {{site.data.keyword.tg_full_notm}}

-    a.
-Use local routing option
+    -  Use a local routing option

 2. Add connections

-    a.
-Classic infrastructure
+    - Classic infrastructure

-    b.
-VPC
+    - VPC
        - Select region

 ## Set up and provision VPC and virtual server instance
 {: #cloud-vpc-vsi-setup}
 {: step}

 The RMM solution handles only the OS, application, and data movement.
-It does not to set up a VPC target side; you need to handle this.
-You will first need to set up the VPC infrastructure.
+It does not set up a VPC on the target side.
+Therefore, you must set up the {{site.data.keyword.vpc_short}} infrastructure.
 At a bare minimum, you need to set up a VPC, subnets, and the corresponding instances that you are planning to migrate.
 The new target virtual server instance profile (vCPU and vMemory) does not need to match the source.
-However, as for the storage, it needs to be the same or greater in size.
-This guide does not go through all of the details for setting up the VPC infrastructure.
-For more information, see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).
+However, the storage needs to be the same or greater in size.
+For more information about provisioning VPC resources, see [Getting started with Virtual Private Cloud (VPC)](/docs/vpc?topic=vpc-getting-started).

 1. Create a VPC.

 2. Create subnets.

 3. Order the virtual server instance:

-    a.
-SSH key (RMM SSH keys need to be added in addition to bastion SSH key)
+    - SSH key (RMM SSH keys need to be added in addition to bastion SSH key)

-    b.
-OS name (same major version as the source)
+    - OS name (same major version as the source)

-    c.
-Security groups
+    - Security groups

-    d.
-Secondary volume (optional)
+    - Secondary volume (optional)

-Ensure that your VPC, subnet, and other necessary cloud components are set up before adding the cloud user in RMM.
+Ensure that your VPC, subnet, and other necessary cloud components are set up before you add the cloud user in RMM.
 {: note}

 ## Source and target compute preparation
 {: #source-target-compute-prep-vmware}
 {: step}

-Before you start the migration, RMM server needs to SSH into the servers.
+Before you start the migration, the RMM server needs to SSH into the servers.
 Thus, the RMM public SSH key needs to be copied on both the source and target servers.

 For Windows OS, you need to download the SSH key utility.
 You can download it from RMM server.
 {: note}